OJB-Quantum/Critical-Questions/README.md

 • meaning, significance, and limitations of (...)

 • Please provide some critical equations and formulas for understanding (...) and demonstrate an example with Python code.
 Plot the output.

+• Find me a repository on (...)

+• Find me a repository or archive on (...)